0xcadams/proof-of-residency/packages/contracts/README.md

 The API for the Proof of Residency ERC-721 is documented extensively in the contract and in the whitepaper.

-## Contributing

-This stack uses [Hardhat](https://hardhat.org) to orchestrate tasks and [Ethers](https://docs.ethers.io/v5/) for all Ethereum interactions and testing.
-There are also shared types between the tests and smart contract layer using [Typechain](https://github.com/dethcrypto/TypeChain).

-Clone this repository, then install the dependencies with `yarn install`.
-The smart contract code is under `packages/contracts` and the web code is under `packages/web`.
-This repository does not contain the code behind the artwork for each ERC-721.

-Please see the [website](https://proofofresidency.xyz) for more information!

 ## License

 Licensed under the [MIT license](LICENSE).